19-06-2024

 Soil is a complex mixture of minerals, organic matter, water and various life forms.
-It was originally free of contaminants, but over the last few centuries, humans have either intentionally or accidentally released toxic substances into the soil in some areas.
+It was originally free of contaminants, but over the last few centuries, humans have either intentionally or accidentally released toxic substances into the soil at some locations.

 Soil analysis is used to determine whether a site has been contaminated by pollutants or hazardous materials.

-In this article, our environmental services experts present reasons for conducting a soil analysis and the phases of assessment, which are carried out on-site and in the laboratory.
+In this article, our contaminated soil remediation experts present reasons for conducting a soil analysis and the phases of assessment carried out on-site and in the laboratory.

 Reasons for conducting a soil analysis

-To find out whether a site is contaminated by pollutants
+To find out whether a plot of land is partly or fully contaminated by pollutants

 Note that Quebec’s Ministère de l’environnement et de la lutte contre les changements climatiques has put together a list of contaminated sites (in French only).
 The list may contain important information about the soil quality of a site you’re interested in, but it does not detract from the usefulness of a soil analysis.